Murder of Michaela McAreavey

-Michaela McAreavey, née Harte (Irish: Mícheála Mhic Giolla Riabhaigh, roimhe seo Ní hAirt; 31 December 1983 – 10 January 2011) was found strangled in the bath of a hotel room in Mauritius, where she had travelled for her honeymoon.
-The daughter of Tyrone's multiple All-Ireland Senior Football Championship-winning Gaelic football manager Mickey Harte, her death and subsequent events prompted continuing widespread international media coverage.
+On 10 January 2011, Michaela McAreavey was found strangled to death in the bathroom of her hotel room in Mauritius while on her honeymoon.
+Her killing and the subsequent investigation attracted sustained international media attention.
+It was reported as the first murder of a tourist on the island nation of Mauritius, prompting expressions of sympathy from Mauritian Prime Minister Navin Ramgoolam.

-It was the first murder of a tourist in Mauritius, and the Mauritian Prime Minister Navin Ramgoolam expressed his sympathy to the Harte and McAreavey families.
-The two hotel workers who were accused of her murder were tried and declared not-guilty by the Supreme Court of Mauritius: they were acquitted on 12 July 2012.
+Two hotel employees were later tried for McAreavey's murder and were acquitted by the Supreme Court of Mauritius on 12 July 2012.
+The handling of the investigation drew significant criticism, including allegations of police misconduct and disputes over the reliability of the evidence.
+Public anger intensified in July 2012 when a Mauritian newspaper published crime scene photographs of McAreavey's body, leading to diplomatic protests from Ireland.
+Further inquiries were launched in the years that followed, and the case has remained the subject of ongoing police investigation and international attention.

 Victim

-Michaela McAreavey, born Michaela Harte, was a 27-year-old Irish teacher from Glencull (Ballygawley, County Tyrone, Northern Ireland) and the daughter of Tyrone Gaelic football team manager Mickey Harte.
-She had been the Ulster Rose at the 2004 Rose of Tralee.
+Michaela McAreavey was a 27-year-old Irish teacher from Glencull (Ballygawley, County Tyrone, Northern Ireland) and the daughter of Tyrone Gaelic football manager Mickey Harte.
+Michaela had represented Ulster at the 2004 Rose of Tralee.

-McAreavey was Catholic and a Pioneer and was seen to be religious.
-She taught Irish and Religion at St Patrick's Academy, Dungannon, where she ran the "Pioneer Club" encouraging young people to abstain from alcohol.
+A devout Catholic, Michaela taught Irish and religion at St Patrick's Academy, Dungannon.
+There, she was a member of the Pioneer Total Abstinence Association and ran the school's "Pioneer Club", encouraging students to abstain from alcohol.
+Michaela married John McAreavey on 30 December 2010.

 Murder

-On 10 January 2011, McAreavey and her husband John had lunch at their hotel in Grand Gaube.
-At about 2:44 pm, she went to their room.
-Investigators believe she was wrestled to the ground on entering her room and strangled.
-She was put into the bath and the water was turned on.
-Her body was discovered by her husband soon after.
+On 10 January 2011, McAreavey and her husband, John, had lunch at their hotel in Grand Gaube.
+At about 2:44 pm, she returned to their room.
+Investigators concluded that she was attacked on entering the room and strangled, after which her body was placed in the bath and the water turned on.
+Her husband discovered her soon afterwards.

 Investigation

-Three employees of the hotel were later arrested for the murder: Avinash Treebhoowoon, Sandeep Moonea and Raj Theekoy.
+Three hotel employees – Avinash Treebhoowoon, Sandeep Moonea, and Raj Theekoy – were arrested in connection with the killing.
 They appeared in court in Mauritius on 12 January 2011.
-Treebhoowoon and Mooneea were charged with McAreavey's murder and Theekoy with conspiracy to murder.
-DNA tests were taken on the suspects.
-Dassen Narayen and Seenarain Mungoo were arrested the following week and charged with aiding and abetting a crime.
-Narayen and Mungoo were both security officers at the hotel.
-Mungoo was released and had all charges against him dropped on 12 February 2011.
-Narayen was also cleared; his fingerprints had been found on a towel in the room because he had given it to her husband when he called for help upon finding her body.
+Treebhoowoon and Mooneea were charged with McAreavey's murder, and Theekoy was charged with conspiracy to murder.
+DNA samples were taken from the suspects.
+A week later, two hotel security officers, Dassen Narayen and Seenarain Mungoo, were arrested and charged with aiding and abetting.
+Mungoo was released and all charges against him were dropped on 12 February 2011.
+Narayen was also cleared; his fingerprints were found on a towel in the room because he had handed it to McAreavey's husband when he raised the alarm.